BOLOGNAISE SAUCE

 p1190685

-• Really low fat mince is not as good as slightly fatty mince, as the fat helps to thicken the sauce, and adds flavour.
+• Low fat mince is not as good as say, 10% mince, as the fat helps to thicken the sauce, and adds flavour.
 However, if you’re watching the calories, it works perfectly well.

 • If you have time, leave the pot to simmer on as low a heat as you can manage, then switch it off, and allow to sit overnight.

-• This sauce is ideal for Spaghetti Bolognaise, as the meat sauce in lasagne, or as fillings for cannelloni etc. When I’m making lasagne I just reduce the sauce a little, so that it’s not too runny.
+• This sauce is ideal for Spaghetti Bolognaise or as the meat sauce in lasagne, or as fillings for cannelloni etc. When I’m making lasagne I just make the sauce a little thicker, so that it’s not too runny.
+Just let it simmer for a while with the lid off..

 • The chilli is not there to add heat, but to give a depth to the sauce – try it and see how you like it!